 Visit The National Archaeological Museum

 Museum buffs will be spoilt for choice, but if you only one day in Naples, then we recommend the National Archaeological Museum of Naples.
 Located in an impressive 17th-century house in the heart of the city.
 Here you will find what’s considered the world’s best ancient Greco-Roman artifacts.
-There’s some cool Pompeii frescoes and mosaics.
+There are some cool Pompeii frescoes and mosaics.
 And don’t forget to visit the secret room, if you want to see some ancient erotica from Pompeii.

 From here, it’s just a short walk to Via San Gregorio Armeno.
 This narrow cobbled street is filled with artisan workshops producing nativity scenes.
 Yes, it’s Christmas every day in Naples on this street and not surprisingly gets really busy in December.
 It was pretty busy when we were there too.
 There were also some unusual tourist gifts too – would you like toilet paper with your ‘favourite’ politician’s face on it or some lucky chili pepper?